gnachman/iterm2-website/source/_includes/documentation-edit-menu.md

 #### Edit > Undo Close Session/Tab/Window
 After you close a session, tab, or window then you have five seconds to undo it.
-The amount of time is configurable in PReferences > Profiles > Session.
+The amount of time is configurable in Settings > Profiles > Session.

 #### Edit > Copy (With Styles)
 Hold down Option to turn Copy into Copy With Styles, which includes fonts and color information in the copied text.